What We Need From You

 Free Flap Fibula Surgery

-- Scan of head and neck with jaw open at a 1 cm gap using a non-radio-opaque aid.
+- CT of head and neck (jaw open with a 1 cm gap using non-radio-opaque aid).

-- CT Angiography of lower limbs — ensure all vessels are clearly visualised.
+- CT Angiography of lower limbs — ensure all vessels are clearly visualized.

-- Intraoral scans of upper and lower arches and a bite scan (share in STL, OBJ, or PLY format).
+- Intraoral scans of upper and lower arches and bite scan are recommended — to be shared in .stl or .obj or .ply file format.

 - Provide dental drill sleeves for your chosen implant system to enable integration with the fibula guide.